Day 1 - Kathmandu: Arrival Day

 Day 17 - Pokhara to Kathmandu

-We fly from Pokhara back to the Nepali capital today, so that you can spend one more night in our beautiful country before heading home.
+We will jump on the early morning bus to Kathmandu for the drive back to Kathmandu the way we originally came, ending again in a comfortable hotel.
 It's our pleasure to take you out for a farewell dinner tonight, and get your feedback on our trip.

 Day 18 - Kathmandu: Departure Day